cofoundry-cms/cofoundry/docs/user-docs/User Areas/Data APIs/Account Registration.md

 - Initiating a custom [authorized task flow](authorized-tasks)
 - Running some other custom data access

-Below is an example of an account registration and verification flow adapted from the [Cofoundry.Samples.UserAreas sample](https://github.com/cofoundry-cms/Cofoundry.Samples.UserAreas):
+Below is an example of an account registration and verification flow adapted from the [user areas sample](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/UserAreas):

 ```csharp
 public async Task Register(RegisterViewModel viewModel)